printed circuit board

 Programming

-Programming of the WROVER-module takes place over UART0 on the ESP32.
+Programming the doorbell circuit takes place over UART0 on the ESP32.
 The WROVER’s 3v3 logic level is converted to ±5V level by a MAX3232 chip.
 The UART pins can hence be connected directly to any RS232 compatible interface.

 I use a Flyswatter 2 programmer, providing a USB-to-serial interface that works well with this configuration.